Thanks to various factors, web hosting providers can now offer more for less. This means more flexibility and choice for consumers like you and me.

-Pick a web host that you can afford for at least 2 years.
+- Pick a web hosting plan that you can afford for at least 2 years.
 Your site / blog may not make any money at all, particularly at first, so you want to be sure you don’t have to shut the blog down because of lack of funds.

-You don't need expensive premium web hosting for now.
-An affordable shared web host should be good enough for now.
+- You don't need expensive premium web hosting for now.
+An affordable shared hosting company should be good enough for now.
 Just remember to check about space limitations and server uptime.

 For Seasoned Bloggers and Webmasters:

-A cheap web host usually refers to shared server hosting that cost less than $10 per month.
+A “cheap web hosting” usually refers to shared server hosting that cost less than $10 per month.
 Based on our market study on 500 shared hosting deals, you should expect to pay not more than $7.50 per month when signing up for a cheap shared hosting.

 Google, hosting review sites, or web hosting forums are some of the common places where you can find great cheap hosting deals.
 When searching for a cheap web host, your ultimate focus should be finding the low-cost hosting solution that fits your website.
 To achieve this goal, you need to understand clearly what you need from your web host.